 The way you sit is vital to preventing your lower back from hurting when you are sitting down.
-Sit upright with your feet flat on the floor and make sure that because many chairs come equipped with built-in lumbar support which provides all-natural curvature of the spine!
-If your chair doesn’t have one, don’t worry; just find any old rolled-up towel at home and position them right behind where the small of your back – voila!
+Sit upright with your feet flat on the floor and make sure that many chairs come equipped with built-in lumbar support which provides all-natural curvature of the spine!
+If your chair doesn’t have one, don’t worry; just find an old rolled-up towel at home and position them right behind where the small of your back – voila!

 Why My Lower Back Pain Worse When Sitting